 Learning how to overcome impostor syndrome as a virtual assistant is key to a successful business.
 Feel free to call it what you’re familiar with- self-doubt, fear of putting yourself out there, etc.

-A huge percentage of virtual assistants have had to deal with this feeling in the early stages of their business.
+A huge percentage of virtual assistants in Nigeria have had to deal with this feeling in the early stages of their business.

 It’s not a nice feeling.